Get A Free Legal Consultation

 - No cost or burden to your family

-When the first mesothelioma and asbestos lawsuits were filed in the late 1900s, many asbestos companies responded by filing bankruptcy.
+As mesothelioma and asbestos lawsuit filings increased in the late 1900s, many asbestos companies responded by filing bankruptcy.
 Bankruptcy laws at the time enabled those companies to limit or eradicate any obligations for future personal injury claims like mesothelioma or asbestos lawsuits by forming asbestos trusts.
-Bankrupt asbestos companies were required to establish mesothelioma trust funds to help the victims of asbestos, harmed by the company’s products.
+Bankrupt asbestos companies were required to establish mesothelioma trust funds to compensate the victims of asbestos, harmed by the company’s products.

 Patients diagnosed with mesothelioma or another asbestos-related disease submit their claims to the asbestos settlement trusts belonging to the bankrupt companies responsible for their asbestos exposure.
 The asbestos trust would pay those claims.
 Today, mesothelioma trust funds can decide whether to pay a claim – this decision is made completely separate from the company that created the trust.